fleetdm/fleet/articles/windows-mdm-setup.md

 ## Automatic Windows MDM Migration

-Fleet can automatically migrate your Windows hosts from a 3rd party MDM solution to Fleet MDM.
+Fleet can automatically migrate your Windows hosts from a 3rd party MDM solution to Fleet.
 Once configured, the migration happens quickly and doesn't require any end user interaction.

 ### Step 1: set up Windows MDM in Fleet